jyukumite/sehenswerte/README.md

 # Sehenswerte

 # License
-Free for reuse and embedding
+Free for use and embedding

 Attribution in an obvious place